-"I do not understand why Villeneuve was so close to Ralf.
+"I don’t understand why Villeneuve was so close to Ralf.
 He probably misunderstood something.
 In this case the blame for the incident lies with Jacques".

-On Monday 5th Match 2001 the FIA president, lawyer Max Mosley, immediately went into action to coordinate the responses to the alarming demands raised by the Australian race.
-He was not in Melbourne, but the television pictures and reports from his collaborators are as eloquent as ever:
+The FIA president and lawyer Max Mosley goes into action to coordinate the responses to the alarming demands raised by the Australian race on Monday 5 Match 2001.
+He is not in Melbourne but the television pictures and reports from his collaborators are as eloquent as ever:

 The FIA intends to introduce electronic panels that can perform the same functions of the traditional flags, thus limiting the risk to trackside workers.
 Mosley points out: